efeslab/lapidary/README.md

 ### Checkpoint Creation

 The `create` verb is used to create checkpoints.
+This can either be done in an automated fashion (every N seconds or every M instructions) or interactively through a shell interface.

 #### Examples